-If you have won child support or are looking to win child support from your ex-spouse, you'll surely be wondering any number of things.
+If you have won child support or are looking to win child support from your ex-spouse, you'll surely be wondering about many things.
 There are, however, some questions and concerns that come up more often than most.

 Which May Include:

-- Pursuing unpaid child support: If your ex-spouse has fallen behind in child support payments, you will be able to take legal action to win the amount owed.
+- Pursuing unpaid child support: If your ex-spouse has fallen behind in child support payments, you can take legal action to win the amount owed.

-- Child support for previous dates: Child support payments only begin after a Texas court determines their validity.
+- Child support for previous dates: Payments only begin after a Texas court determines their validity.
 This means that if you waited a year to request child support after your divorce, you can't collect for time lost in that year.

 - Joint custody payments: Even if you have joint custody of a child, you will likely still be granted child support from your ex-spouse if you make considerably less income than they do.

-- Visitation rights: If your ex-spouse is not granted visitation rights due to any number of circumstances, you can still pursue child support payments.
+- Visitation rights: If your ex-spouse is not granted visitation rights due to circumstances, you can still pursue child support payments.